leorrose/B7Fun/README.md

 ### Project Setup (Linux):

+1. make sure you have python on your computer (if not install python from here [Python download](https://docs.python-guide.org/starting/install3/linux/))
+2. Make sure Python is in path (if not follow this guide [Add python to path](https://datatofish.com/add-python-to-windows-path/))
+3. Make sure pip is in path (if not follow this guide [Add pip to pathe](https://appuals.com/fix-pip-is-not-recognized-as-an-internal-or-external-command/))
+4. Make sure you got docker on your computer (if not dwnload here [Docker Download](https://docs.docker.com/docker-for-windows/install-windows-home/))
+5. Run redis docker image (for chat), run in cmd **docker run -p 6379:6379 -d redis:5**
-1. Clone repository.
+5. Clone repository.
-2. Run installationWin.bat and wait untill console closes. then run project
+6. Run Devops Scripts\installationWin.bat and wait untill console closes.
+7. Thats it, you are all set up to run.

 ## Project Run: